 Speyside is a hallowed destination for whisky lovers, but the region is a fabulous place to visit even if you don’t indulge in a few drams!
 All based around Scotland’s famous River Tay, go distillery hopping along the river, or walk the Speyside Way or why not practice your ‘Spey cast’ in the hope of landing a salmon?

-- Do: Hike the River Spey along the Speyside way, visit a Speyside whisky distillery and Speyside Cooperage, eat shortbread.
+- Do: hike the River Spey along the Speyside way, visit a Speyside whisky distillery and Speyside Cooperage, eat shortbread.

 - Stay: the whisky themed Mash Tun with its fabulous whisky themed rooms and whisky bar, the Craigellachie Hotel of Speyside, the Highlander Inn offers ‘whisky stays’ where you pay for your room for two nights and get the value back on the bar in whisky!
 Luxury glamping in the woods at the Dell of Glenlivet.